 The Sennheiser HD 4.50 like the PXC 550 Wireless can pair simultaneously with multiple devices, support NFC and have an above-average wireless range.
 They also come with a regular audio cable that will work with most devices but does not have an in-line microphone compatible with consoles and PCs.
 Unfortunately, like most Bluetooth headphones, they have a bit too much latency, which won't be ideal for gaming or watching a lot of video content.

 The Sennheiser HD 4.50 BTNC can pair simultaneously with 2 devices and support NFC.
 This makes them a rather versatile headphone when using Bluetooth.

 These headphones come with a 1/8TRS audio cable that does not have an inline mic like the PXC 550 wireless so they won't have a mic compatible with the Xbox One, PS4, and PCs.
-On the upside, you can use the USB cable for audio over USB when connected to PCs or tablets.

 These headphones do not have a base/dock.
 If you want a versatile headset with a base that you can also use wired, check out the SteelSeries Arctis 7 by SteelSeries.

 The Sennheiser HD 4.50 have a good wireless range indoors and outdoors.
 They reached up to 40ft when the Bluetooth source was in another room and obstructed by walls and up to 120ft in direct line-of-sight.
 This should be more than enough range for most casual uses.

 The Sennheiser 4.50 benefit from aptX which gives them a slightly better latency performance than typical Bluetooth headphones.
 However, your Bluetooth source needs to support aptX and the at 140ms and 161ms for the default (SBC) base latency is a bit too laggy for watching movies and gaming.